-The exchange rate risk of the Company mainly comes from cash and equivalent cash denominated in foreign currency, accounts receivable and other receivable, accounts payable, expenses payable, other payable and deposits received etc., which generate foreign currency exchange profits and losses during translation.
-On December 31, 2021 and 2020, when the NT dollar depreciated or appreciated by 1% against the US dollar and all other factors remained unchanged, the net loss before tax in 2021 and 2020 will increase or decrease by NT\$ 6,881,000 and NT\$ 6,528,000 respectively.
+The exchange rate risk of the Company mainly comes from cash and equivalent cash denominated in foreign currency, accounts receivable, other receivable, accounts payable and other payable etc., which generate foreign currency exchange profits and losses during translation.
+On December 31, 2022 and 2021, when the NT dollar depreciated or appreciated by 1% against the US dollar and all other factors remained unchanged, the net loss before tax in 2022 and 2021 will increase or decrease by NT\$ 6,300,000 and NT\$ 6,881,000 respectively.
 The two phases of analysis adopt the same basis.